Last Updated on

 You are not allowed to smoke cigarettes in coffeeshops or normal cafés (unless outside).
 They do weed tours of Amsterdam if you’re curious about this side of Amsterdam

 Don’t take photos in the Red Light District

-Don’t take photos of people doing their jobs, especially in the Red Light District.
+Don’t ever take explicit photos of women in the windows while in the Red Light District.
 You’re not allowed to take photos in order to protect the identities of the sex workers and their security will take away/smash your camera if they see you doing so.